ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ### Convert version control-specific configurations

-If your svn repo was using svn:ignore properties, you can  convert this to a .gitignore file using:
+If your SVN repo was using svn:ignore properties, you can  convert this to a .gitignore file using:
 ```
 cd c:\mytempdir
 git svn show-ignore > .gitignore